phetsims/phet-info/doc/typescript-quick-start.md

 1. Clone missing repos by running `perennial/bin/clone-missing-repos.sh`.
 This ensures that you have everything.
 2. Pull all repos by running `perennial/bin/pull-all.sh`.
 This ensures that you have the latest version of everything.
 3. `npm install` in chipper.
 This ensures that you have the TypeScript compiler, which is called `tsc`.
-You can use `grunt check` in your simulation repo to run type-checking as you develop.
+You can use `grunt type-check` in your simulation repo to run type-checking as you develop.
 5. Mark chipper/dist/ as excluded from your IDE.
 You can create that directory eagerly now, or wait until chipper/dist/ is created by a compilation step below.
 Compiled code will be written to chipper/dist/.
 6. Update your IDE to use the code style file from `phet-info/ide/idea/phet-idea-codestyle.xml`.
 You may need to